JunctionBoxca/junctionboxca.github.com/_posts/2020-06-19-bazel-java-starter.md

 tags: bazel java
 ---

-Today is [Juneteenth](https://en.wikipedia.org/wiki/Juneteenth) and what better way to celebrate than making a [donation](https://www.naacpldf.org/).

-This article is a quick walk-through on getting up and running with Bazel on a new Java project from local dev to IDE.
+This article is a walk-through on starting a new Java project with [Bazel](https://bazel.build/).
 An overview of the steps we'll go through:

 1. Install Bazel.
 1. Setup the project tree.
 1. Configure IntelliJ.

+Today is [Juneteenth](https://en.wikipedia.org/wiki/Juneteenth) and what better way to celebrate than making a [donation](https://www.naacpldf.org/).

 ### Install Bazel